renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 > He then looked back at the wall: it was barely scratched.
 > He'd made no progress at all in the intervening minutes.
 >
-> "No," he said, more curious than frightened—if only slightly.
+> "No," he said, more curious than frightened — if only slightly.
 >
 > "Fascinating," said Notebook.